 The Australian Cattle Dog has a short, straight coat with many different shades.
 They also have an even shorter undercoat.

 Their fur is relatively rough to the touch.
 This is useful as it protects them from harsh weather conditions like rain or extreme heat.

 Australian Cattle Dog Colors

-However, the markings and patterns covering the fur vary depending on the individual dog.
+Coat markings and patterns vary depending between dogs.
 They can often leave the dog looking like a mixture of the two colors.